ga-curriculum/flexbox-lab/setup/README.md

 cd ~/code/ga/labs
 ```

-Make a new directory called `js-arrays-lab`, then enter this directory:
+Make a new directory called `flexbox-lab`, then enter this directory:

 ```bash
 mkdir flexbox-lab